 If you’ve read our mission, then you already know that we aim to drastically improve the life of people with herbs, but also using information we provide.
 Speaking of which, we simply do not have enough time to put out everything we want on our blog.

 For that reason, we decided to create a Top 50 Herbal Blogs list that you can go through and discover some truly unique and valuable blogs related to herbs.
 Some of them target exclusively content on medicinal herbs, while other may have a mix of recipes and herbal remedies.
 Nonetheless, each blog in the list offers a unique point of view that makes them worth checking out.

 Congratulations to all bloggers whose blogs landed in our Top 50 Herbal blogs list!
 I would like to personally say THANK YOU for making the world a better, healthier place by sharing invaluable information on herbs and their use.
-Feel free to add the badge below as a mark of honor to your website by copying the code in the spoiler section and if you have need any help in doing so, let us know at info (at) lostempireherbs.com
+Feel free to add the badge below as a mark of honor to your website by copying the code in the spoiler section (link below says “show“).show

 The blogs are not listed in any particular order.
 Enjoy!

 Jili is a herbalist and her blog is all about using herbs as natural remedies.
 Through her passion for natural healing and herbs, Jill enjoys sharing recipes on how to make cool things like Ashwagandha smoothie, tumeric tea for joint pain, different ways to take nettle plant and much more.
 Updated regularly!

 If you haven’t heard about Natural News Blog, you’ve probably been living under a rock!
 Natural News Blog is one of the biggest and most popular blogs for alternative health and even though it is not a strictly a herbal blog, they publish plenty of content on this very subject.
 Well worth checking out.